 Who is the real Mima?
 Reality is questionable at every turn, and just when you think you’re on solid ground you realise you’re standing in quicksand.
 It’s no wonder Terry Gilliam likes it too.

 Visually Perfect Blue is stunning without being heavy-handed and has a subtle style that’s more grounded in reality.
 It’s bloody and graphic at times, but then that’s the nature of the story and this isn’t exactly Pokemon.

 However, it’s the story that scores here and shines through.
 It may confuse you as you try to unravel the mystery and figure out where the true reality lies, but it’s always intriguing and never boring.

 Complex and disturbing in equal measures, if you’re looking for a mystery that’s beyond the ordinary then it’s just what you need.
-Once you’ve seen it you’ll never forget it.
+Once you’ve seen Perfect Blue, you’ll never forget it.